martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 ## Whac-a-Block

 The game you are going to create is called "Whac-a-Block", inspired by the original arcade game ["Whac-a-Mole"](http://en.wikipedia.org/wiki/Whac-A-Mole), the objective of the game is to whack (or hit them with a sword) the blocks that light up as glowstone and turn them back to stone.
 You will earn points for each block you turn back to stone and the game is over when all the blocks have been turned into glowstone.

 TODO - picture of whac-a-block

+This project has been split into 5 parts:
+1. Create the program - starting your Minecraft Python program and making sure everything is working
+1. Build the game board - creating the code which will make game board appear in front of the player
+1. Turn the blocks on - coding the functions to turn the blocks randomly into glowstone
+1. Whac blocks - turn the blocks back to stone when the player hits then
+1. Game over - the game is over, how many points did you score.

 ### Create the program

 Open IDLE (not IDLE3) by using the icon on the desktop.

 When the Python Shell appears, create a new program using `File > New Window`.
 You may also want to save your program now using `File > Save`.

 Import the python modules you are going to need for this program:
 - mcpi.minecraft - needed to interact with Minecraft: Pi Edition